plast-lab/doop/README.md

     $ ./doop -p /path/to/file.properties -a context-insensitive --platform java_6

-### Using Soufflé as the Datalog engine of choice
+### Soufflé multithreading

-In order to use Soufflé instead of the LogicBlox engine you can provide the --souffle argument.
 Soufflé supports multithreading so you can select the number of threads the analysis will run on by providing the --souffle-jobs argument to doop.
 For example:

-    $ ./doop -i ../doop-benchmarks/dacapo-2006/antlr.jar -a context-insensitive --platform java_7 --dacapo --id souffle-antlr --souffle --souffle-jobs 12
+    $ ./doop -i ../doop-benchmarks/dacapo-2006/antlr.jar -a context-insensitive --platform java_7 --dacapo --id souffle-antlr --souffle-jobs 12

+### Using LogicBlox as the Datalog engine of choice

+In order to use LogicBlox instead of the Soufflé engine you can provide the --lb argument.

+    $ ./doop -i ../doop-benchmarks/dacapo-2006/antlr.jar -a context-insensitive --platform java_7 --dacapo --id lb-antlr --lb

 You can then inspect the analysis results by using the souffle-profile command and providing the profile.txt file produced by Souffle under the output directory of the analysis.
 In order to inspect the profile.txt of the above doop invocation with --souffle you would use the following command:

     $ souffle-profile out/context-insensitive/souffle-antlr/profile.txt